-Ok… So this isn’t really “getting outside,” but for those of you whose gyms are open right now… it’s such a great way for mamas to explore new, exciting ways to be active that we couldn’t not mention it (and you have to at least go outside to get to and from a class… count it!).
+Ok… So this isn’t really “getting outside,” but it’s such a great way for mamas to explore and be active that we couldn’t not mention it (and you have to at least go outside to get to and from a class… count it!).
 A friend of mine recommended I join ClassPass.
 You see, I don’t really work out, work out.
 I walk (the city is my gym… it’s a Parisian thing, too).
 I do yoga.
 But that’s about it.
 And guess what?
 I kind of feel like I’m in a rut (surprise… not!).
 Plus, I really have been meaning to be more active and get out of my comfort zone.
 My Fitbit was the first step (haha!) to this endeavor.
 But hey, that’s not enough.
 So what next?

 I followed my friend’s advice and recently joined ClassPass, and I really love it so far.

 For a monthly fee, the app lets you choose from a variety of classes in your area.